 “By defending forward, the government can deter and disrupt these foreign-based cyber threats before they attack,” Riggi says.

-Understand the Numbers; Why Ransomeware is Lucrative
+Understand the Numbers; Why Ransomware is Lucrative

 In order to not feed the ransomware business model, Wales recommends that organizations don’t pay the ransom.
-And what a lucrative business ransomeware is, with a profit margin of up to 99% that only requires 12 hours of labor, according to testimony from Bill Siegel, CEO at cyber incident response firm Coveware.
+And what lucrative business ransomware is, with a profit margin of up to 99% that only requires 12 hours of labor, according to testimony from Bill Siegel, CEO at cyber incident response firm Coveware.
 Enterprises paid out an average of $178,254 to ransomware criminals in Q2 of 2020, up 60 percent from the previous quarter, according to the report by Coveware.
 This without even accounting for the business loss and post-attack recovery expenses.

 “The current profit margins of the cyber extortion industry is the fundamental problem we need to address,” Siegel testified.

-Applying some arithmetic to the ~$180,000 average ransomware payment, Siegel submitted that when you deduct the average cost of about $350 that a cybercriminal invests up-front per job, they can rake-in anywhere from $44,150 and $177,650, taking into account whether they are successful just 25 percent of the time versus every time, among other variables.
+Applying some arithmetic to the ~$180,000 average ransomware payment, Siegel submitted that when you deduct the average cost of about $350 that a cybercriminal invests up-front per job, they can rake in anywhere from $44,150 and $177,650, taking into account whether they are successful just 25 percent of the time versus every time, among other variables.

-“The threat actors profit margin is over 99% (this is before cashout, which may reduce total proceeds through the laundering process),” Siegel calculated in his written testimony.
+“The threat actors' profit margin is over 99% (this is before cashout, which may reduce total proceeds through the laundering process),” Siegel calculated in his written testimony.

 “They probably invested a grand total of 12 hours in the attack across all phases.
 They have also taken virtually NO risk as all activity was conducted remotely over the internet and via proxies.
 The extortion negotiation was done over encrypted email or TOR chat service that is untraceable.
-The proceeds of the extortion are in cryptocurrency and may be moved anonymously through well established cash out channels,” he added.
+The proceeds of the extortion are in cryptocurrency and may be moved anonymously through well-established cash out channels,” he added.